Barry Evans (EastEnders): Storylines

-Barry arrives in Albert Square in 1994 as an acquaintance of David Wicks (Michael French).
+Barry arrives in Albert Square as an acquaintance of David Wicks (Michael French).
 He provides David and Cindy Beale (Michelle Collins), who are having an affair, somewhere to meet in secret.
 Barry later helps Cindy escape the UK when she is wanted by the police for the attempted murder of her husband, Ian Beale (Adam Woodyatt).

 Barry is the son of car dealer Roy Evans (Tony Caunter).
 He moves to Albert Square when Roy and Pat Butcher (Pam St. Clement) begin a relationship and move in together.
 Barry initially manages Roy's car business, Manor Wood, while Roy goes into partnership with Pat's son David by investing in his car lot in Walford.
-Problems arise in 1996 when Pat's former husband Frank Butcher (Mike Reid) returns and tries to reclaim Pat, his house and his business (the car lot) from Roy.
+Problems arise when Pat's former husband Frank Butcher (Mike Reid) returns and tries to reclaim Pat, his house and his business (the car lot) from Roy.
 Barry tries to frighten Frank away by hiring a man to torch the car lot.
 When the arsonist is caught by the police, Barry is implicated and imprisoned.
 Upon his release, Barry is entrusted by Roy to run the car lot on Albert Square while he enjoys retirement: the business is renamed Evans & Son.
 Barry is forever searching for the respect and pride of his father, but more often than not he succeeds in disappointing Roy.
 He risks the business and his family's savings by handing monetary assets over to conwoman Vanessa Carlton.
-Barry is fooled into believing Vanessa wants a relationship with him and, after persuading him to invest the money in a fabricated business venture in 1997, she disappears, leaving Barry to face up to a furious Roy.
+Barry is fooled into believing Vanessa wants a relationship with him and, after persuading him to invest the money in a fabricated business venture, she disappears, leaving Barry to face up to a furious Roy.
 Barry's blunder forces Roy out of retirement and Barry is never able to regain Roy's full trust again.

 Losing his job at the car lot, Barry is forced to seek employment elsewhere and he uses malicious means to replace Robbie Jackson (Dean Gaffney) as manager of the local film rental shop.
 It is around this time that Barry seeks the help of a dating agency to find a girlfriend.
 This leads to him meeting Natalie Price (Lucy Speed), who runs Romantic Relations.
 The two grow closer as Natalie sets him up on several disastrous dates.
 After much bumbling from Barry, he eventually realises that he has feelings for Natalie and a romance begins.
-Natalie moves in with Barry, Roy and Pat and they marry in a millennium double wedding with Ian Beale (Adam Woodyatt) and Mel Healy (Tamzin Outhwaite).
+Natalie moves in with Barry, Roy and Pat and they marry in a millennium double wedding with Ian and Mel Healy (Tamzin Outhwaite).
 Barry and Natalie are happy for a while until Natalie discovers she is pregnant.
 Barry is overjoyed but Natalie is not and almost aborts the baby.
-However, Barry promises to help out with the baby duties so Natalie can keep working and in 2002 Jack (Samuel and Joseph Timson) is born.
+However, Barry promises to help out with the baby duties so Natalie can keep working and in January 2002, their son Jack (Samuel and Joseph Timson) is born.